waqassiddiqi/cwac-locpoll/README.markdown

 The `PendingIntent` you use for the alarm should be a getBroadcast() `PendingIntent`, wrapping an `Intent` destined for `com.commonsware.cwac.locpoll.LocationPoller`.
+The `Intent` should have a `Bundle` managed by a `com.commonsware.cwac.locpoll.LocationPollerParameter` attached to it that contains:

+* One or more location providers that will be attempted to be used in order of which they are defined
-That `Intent` should have one extra, keyed by `LocationPoller.EXTRA_INTENT`, that represents an `Intent` to be "broadcast" when a location is found.
-It should have another extra, keyed by `LocationPoller.EXTRA_PROVIDER`, with the name of the location provider you wish to use.
+* An `Intent` to be "broadcast" when a location is found or a all the location providers have timed out
+* A timeout how long to wait for the provider to respond (optional - defaults to 2 minutes)

 For example, this sets up such an alarm: